mahfozweb/early-job-placement-task/README.md

    Smooth and intuitive navigation for a seamless user experience.

 10. **Deployment & Scalability**
-    Hosted on **Vercel** for fast, reliable performance.
+    Fully deployed on Vercel for fast global access.

-    Built with scalability in mind to handle increasing users and data.
+Backend designed to scale with increased users and data.

-    Continuous updates and improvements for enhanced functionality.
+Continuous improvements and feature updates planned.

 ## 🛠️ Tech Stack

 ### 🎨 Frontend